lucax88x/openapi/README.md

 Import the livingdocs-openapi.json file into insomnia as a design document, here you can test the APIs and add new endpoints.
 For authenticated requests you need an API token from your Livingdocs project.

+Alternatively you can do everything in VS Code using the [OpenAPI (Swagger) Extension](https://marketplace.visualstudio.com/items?itemName=42Crunch.vscode-openapi).

 ### Example endpoint
 ```yaml
   /channels/{channelHandle}: